NIS2 in Finland

 16. Key Takeaways for SMEs in Finland

-- Small entities may be designated if critical to societal stability.
+- Small entities may be designated if operationally critical.

 - Incident reporting follows 24h / 72h / 1 month deadlines.